-Example: xConfiguration Video Input Connector 1 OptimalDefinition Threshold60fps: 1280 720 xConfiguration Video Input Connector [1..4] PresentationSelection
+$\textbf{Example:} \ \, \texttt{xConfiguration Video Input Connector 1 OptimalDefinition Threshold60fps:} \ \, 1280_720$ xConfiguration Video Input Connector [1..4] PresentationSelection

-Define how the video system will behave when a presentation source is connected to the video input.
-Note that sharing the presentation with the far end always requires additional action (tap Start Presenting on the Touch controller).
+Define how the video system will behave when you connect a presentation source to the video input.

+If the video system is in standby mode, it will wake up when you connect a presentation source.
+Note that sharing the presentation with the far end always requires additional action (press Share on the user interface).